Immersed figure-8 annuli and anyons: Automorphism of information convex sets: tools and examples

 where $\mathcal{R}(\omega, N)$ is the set of representatives of immersed regions homeomorphic to $\omega$, immersed in $N$.
 Our first example is about annuli immersed in a disk.
 Let $\omega$ be the annulus and $N= B^2$ be the disk.

 where $X(j)$ for $j \ge 0$ represents an immersed annulus with turning number $j$.
 In particular, we can let $X(0) = X_8$ be the immersed ``figure-8" and let $X(1) = X$ be the embedded annulus.
 We expect $\mathfrak{m}(X, B^2)$ to be simply connected and $\pi_1(\mathfrak{m}(X, B^2))$ is trivial.\footnote{If we deform $X$ back to itself, keeping the intermediate configurations embedded, the deformation must correspond to a loop in $\mathfrak{m}(X, B^2)$ that can shrink to a point.
 The argument is precisely that used to prove Lemma~4.3 of \cite{shi2020fusion}.
 However, for the deformations allowing immersed intermediate configurations, the argument does not apply.} What is $\pi_1(\mathfrak{m}(X_8, B^2))$?
-From the intuition around Eq.~\eqref{eq:figure-8-anti-attempt}, we conjecture that $\pi_1(\mathfrak{m}(X_8, B^2))= \mathbb{Z}_2$.
-If this is true, the definition of anti-sector on $X_8$, discussed near Eq.~\eqref{eq:figure-8-anti-attempt} is justified.
+From the way to turn the figure-8 inside out by a $180^\circ$ rotation showing in Eq.~\eqref{eq:figure-8-anti-attempt}, we see that $\pi_1(\mathfrak{m}(X_8, B^2))$ has a quotient group $ \mathbb{Z}_2$.
+However, from Ref.~\cite{Kodama2005}, we anticipate that $\pi_1(\mathfrak{m}(X_8, B^2))= \mathbb{Z}$.\footnote{I thank John McGreevy, Joel Hass, and Ryan Budney for the reference.}

 The second example is about annuli immersed in a sphere.